 50 Parish Professionals from across the WBMD enjoyed an Appreciation Luncheon at the historic Reading Country Club.

-36 children participated in the 4th annual Music Camp hosted by Christ Reading.
-The kids learned and performed "One World Our Home in Perfect Harmony'>
+30 children participated in the 4th annual Music Camp hosted by Atonement Lutheran.
+The kids learned and performed "Kids of the Kingdom".

 WBMD Director attends meetings of the Clusters and retired Pastors to maintain communications with district Pastors.
-She also helps coordinate meetings of Rostered Leaders throughout the year.
+She also helps coordinate meetings of Rostered Ministers throughout the year.

 WMBD newsletters are published throughout the year to let congregations know about WBMD activities and how their benevolence dollars are at work in our community.